waynesutton/promptboard/README.md

-# 1 Million Prompts
+# 1 Million Prompts | Track and generate AI images with OpenAI DALL·E 3 on Convex, Cooked with Chef

-A web application where users can generate AI-powered images using OpenAI's DALL-E 3 model with various style selections.
-The app features a gallery to view generated images, add likes, leave comments, and share links.
-It tracks the total number of images generated towards the goal of one million prompts.
+## About

+1 Million Prompts is an AI image generator built on Convex, Convex Chef, and OpenAI DALL·E 3 where every prompt counts toward a shared goal: generating one million images.
+Create and share AI art, track progress in real-time, and explore a living gallery of prompts from the community.
+It's not just an app—it's a global race to one million

 ## Features